 This account includes the balance of all sales revenue still on credit, net of any allowances for doubtful accounts (which generates a bad debt expense).
 As companies recover accounts receivables, this account decreases, and cash increases by the same amount.

 This line item will include all of the companies intangible fixed assets, which may or may not be identifiable.
 Identifiable intangible assets include patents, licenses, and secret formulas.
 Unidentifiable intangible assets include brand and goodwill.

 Accounts Payables, or AP, is the amount a company owes suppliers for items or services purchased on credit.
 As the company pays off their AP, it decreases along with an equal amount decrease to the cash account.

 Includes non-AP obligations that are due within one year’s time or within one operating cycle for the company (whichever is longest).
 Notes payable may also have a long-term version, which includes notes with a maturity of more than one year.

 This account may or may not be lumped together with the above account, Current Debt.
 While they may seem similar, the current portion of long-term debt is specifically the portion due within this year of a piece of debt that has a maturity of more than one year.
 For example, if a company takes on a bank loan to be paid off in 5-years, this account will include the portion of that loan due in the next year.

-This is the value of funds a shareholder has invested in the company.
-When a company is born, shareholder’s will generally put in cash.
+This is the value of funds that shareholders have invested in the company.
+When a company is first formed, shareholders will typically put in cash.
 For example, an investor starts a company and seeds it with $10M.
 Cash (an asset) rises by $10M, and Share Capital (an equity account) rises by $10M, balancing out the balance sheet.